-Practical Nurse students are required to maintain programmatic overall grade point average of 2.5 or greater.
+Practical Nurse students are required to maintain a programmatic overall grade point average of 2.5 or greater.

-Dorsey School of Beauty students are required to maintain an 80% average theory grade and an 80% average MPA skills (lab) grade.
+Dorsey School of Beauty students are required to maintain an 80% average on all written tests.

 SAP WARNING - ALL PROGRAMS

 Students failing to meet any of the SAP requirements at the end of an academic period will be placed on Academic (SAP) Warning for the next academic period.
 Academic (SAP) Warning status will be determined based on (a) Failure to meet the minimum cumulative grade point average or minimum cumulative percentage (see GRADE-BASED SAP REQUIREMENT above), and/or (b) Failure to meet the minimum number of credits or hours earned used to evaluate the student's pace of completion (see MAXIMUM TIME FRAME SAP REQUIREMENT above).